mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

 Let's consider our target information and where to find it:

-1. Items
-2. With a  title
+1. Objects with a title
-3. And a creator
+2. And a creator
-4. And they should be images
+3. And they should be images

 In the upper-left corner of the model visualization you'll see the box for `ore:Proxy`.
 This is the provider proxy, and it contains info about the title, creator, and type of the object.